Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register for a DBA are found in Maine State Statute 31 MRSA§21 and vary depending on the type of business entity.

-Sole proprietorships and general partnerships are the most common business structures to register for a Maine DBA.
+Sole proprietorships and general partnerships are the most common business structures for registering for a Maine DBA.
 By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, they will need to complete the Assumed Name registration.

-For example, if Amy Smith starts a house cleaning business but doesn’t operate with a specific business name, she doesn’t have to register.
-If Amy decides to name her business Amy’s House Cleaning Service, she will need to register.
+For example, if Amy Smith starts a house cleaning business but doesn’t operate under a specific business name, she doesn’t have to register.
+However, if she decides to name her business Amy’s House Cleaning Service, she will need to register.

 What are the steps to file a DBA in Maine?